misterpalmer/CogniVault/documentation/assignments/assignment2.md

 }
 ```

+In some cases, the values of `PermissionType` and `FileSystemSecuredOperation` might correspond one-to-one.
+For example,:
+- a Read operation might require a Read permission,
+- a Write operation might require a Write permission,

+and so on.
+But in other cases,
+- an operation might require multiple permissions,
+- or, a permission might allow multiple operations.

+For example, a Move operation might require both Read and Delete permissions, and a FullControl permission might allow all operations.

+So, while `FileSystemSecuredOperation` and `PermissionType` have similar values, they represent different concepts with different purposes.

 2. I have used Encapsulation, Inheritance, and Polymorphism in my design.

 Encapsulation is the bundling of data and the methods that operate on that data into a single unit, a class.
-In your design, encapsulation is used in the `MemoryFileSystemProvider` class.
+Eencapsulation is used in the `MemoryFileSystemProvider` class.
 The class encapsulates the data `_fileSystems` and the methods that operate on this data like `GetFileSystemAsync` and `CreateFileSystemAsync`.
 This way, the internal state of the `_fileSystems` is hidden from the outside world, and can only be accessed and modified through the provided methods

 ```csharp
 public class MemoryFileSystemProvider : IFileSystemProvider